Author Archive

 Fall Fireside Chat – Chad Nikkel, Owner of Aquaman Pools

-September 10th, 2018 | By Claudia Moreno
+September 10th, 2018 | By Moxie Girl Team

 Phoenix is known for its year-round warm temperatures, but even if it’s 85 degrees on a “winter” day, chances are the pool water is at least 30 degrees less – Brrrr!
 If your vacation rental home pool isn’t heated, you may be losing fall and winter bookings to properties with warmer waters.
 Amanda Thomas of Moxie Girl recently had the opportunity to chat with Chad Nikkel, owner of Aquaman Pools, about the costs and benefits associated with installing a pool heater at your vacation rental home.
 Read on to see if a pool heater makes sense for your vacation rental!